nicedone/HoloLensCameraStream/HoloLensVideoCaptureExample/Assets/CamStream/README.txt

+The most up-to-date documentation is available on GitHub: https://github.com/VulcanTechnologies/HoloLensCameraStream

 # HoloLensCameraStream for Unity
 This Unity plugin makes the HoloLens video camera frames available to a Unity app in real time.
 This enables Unity devs to easily use the HoloLens camera for computer vision (or anything they want).